marcel0ll/CustomItems/documentation/blocks.md

 `"isOpaque":` - This sets wheather the block *does not* allow light pass through it.
 Default value is `"true"`.

+`"lightOpacity"` - Value Range: (min: 0, max: 255) - This sets how light travels trough a block.
+Default value is `2`.
+Example: Water has a value of 3.

-`"lightLevel":` - Value Range: (min: 0.0, max: 1.0) - This sets the light level from a block.
+`"lightLevel":` - Value Range: (min: 0, max: 15) - This sets the light level from a block.
+The values reflect light levels.
 Default value is `0`.
-Examples: Glowstone = 1.0, Stone = 0.0

 `"flammability":` - Value Range: (min: 0) - Set how quickly a block can potentially catch fire.
 Default value is `0`.